flokoe/bash-hackers-wiki/docs/syntax/pe.md

 After the first expansion here (`${HOME:=/home/$USER}`), `HOME` is set and usable.

-Let\'s change our code example from above:
+Let's change our code example from above:

     #!/bin/bash